Istanbul Top Prize As Turkey Votes In Local Polls - UrduPoint

 Istanbul Top Prize As Turkey Votes In Local Polls

-Istanbul, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) Turkish voters went to the polls on Sunday in municipal elections, with all eyes on Istanbul, the national "jewel" that President Recep Tayyip Erdogan hopes to pry away from the opposition.
+Istanbul, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) Turks voted on Sunday in municipal elections with all eyes on Istanbul, the national "jewel" that President Recep Tayyip Erdogan has aimed to pry away from the opposition.

+The last polling stations closed at 1400 GMT in the west of the country and the first estimates were expected to be released late on Sunday.

+The election took place against the backdrop of raging inflation and massive devaluation, with the uncertainty weighing down on many voters, AFP correspondents reported.

-His allies held the city until Ekrem Imamoglu of the secular Republican People's Party (CHP) wrested control five years ago.
+His allies held the city until five years ago, when Ekrem Imamoglu of the secular Republican People's Party (CHP) wrested control.

+If Imamoglu retains his seat, he will likely be the main opponent to Erdogan's ruling AKP party in the next presidential elections in 2028.

-As soon as he clinched re-election as president last May -- he has been head of state since 2014 -- Erdogan launched the campaign to reclaim the city of 16 million people.
+As soon as Erdogan clinched re-election as president last May -- he has held the position since 2014 -- he launched the battle to reclaim the city of 16 million people.

-"Istanbul is the jewel, the treasure and the Apple of our country's eye," the 70-year-old leader said at a rally in the city recently.
+"Istanbul is the jewel, the treasure and the Apple of our country's eye," the 70-year-old leader said at a recent rally in the city.

-"Whoever wins Istanbul, wins Turkey," Erman Bakirci, a pollster from Konda Research and Consultancy, recalled Erdogan once saying.

-The Turkish president has named former environment minister Murat Kurum as his candidate.

 Recent Stories